Stylok5/Project-1-Tetris/README.md

 ## Bugs

 Throughout the project I experienced quite a lot of bugs.
 Most of them had to do with the rotation of the tetrominoes and the level change which I was not expecting it to pose as much of a challenge as it did.
-After a lot testing though, I think all the bugs have been fixed.
+After a lot of testing though, I believe all the bugs have been fixed.

 ## Wins and Challenges

-I was particularly happy when I figured a way to freeze a tetromino at the bottom by making a new invinsible line that would contain the class of taken.
-Another big win was achieving my stretch goals of making a smaller grid that would display the next tetromino and making the levels change depending on the lines succesfully removed.
+I was particularly happy when I figured a way to freeze a tetromino at the bottom by making a new invisible line that would contain the class of taken.
+Another big win was achieving my stretch goals of making a smaller grid that would display the next tetromino and making the levels change depending on the lines successfully removed.

-I would say the biggest challenges would be figuring out the freeze function, fixing the bugs having to do with the rotation of the tetrominoes and the levels change.
+I would say the biggest challenges would be figuring out the freeze function, fixing the bugs having to do with the rotation of the tetrominoes and the level change.

 ## Future Content and Improvements